Loading…

 The Journal is where most of your XP comes from.
 Enemy kills give nothing.
 Site Clear bonuses (from looting every chest in a POI) and Journal quest completions are the two sources that actually matter for leveling.

-Biome factions design their quest objectives to overlap with the map content you're already running.
-In the Coastal Islands, Coastal Traders quests direct you to pirate camps on islands 1 and 2 — the same camps you clear for Site Clear XP and loot.
-Running the Coastal Traders chain with an active quest doubles the XP per camp run: once for the Site Clear bonus, once for the quest completion.
+The Journal quests are designed to overlap with the map content you're already running.
+In the Coastal Islands, the Journal quests direct you to pirate camps on islands 1 and 2: the same camps you clear for Site Clear XP and loot.
+Running the Coastal Islands Journal questline with an active quest doubles the XP per camp run: once for the Site Clear bonus, once for the quest completion.

-At the Foothills transition (level 6+), Coastal Traders quest density drops.
+At the Foothills transition (level 6+), Coastal Islands Journal quest density drops.
 The mid-game rule is mechanical: follow whichever faction has the most active quests in your current biome.
-There's no single correct mid-game faction across the board — it depends entirely on which faction's quests are present in the zone you're running.
+There's no single correct mid-game faction across the board: it depends entirely on which faction's quests are present in the zone you're running.

 Faction icons in the Active tab identify quests that pay out a Letter of Favour on bonus completion.
 These quests should always be routed first when farming ship faction reputation alongside regular XP runs.